invertase/rdash-angular/README.md

 There's a sample HTML template/snippet used to demonstrate a loading "spinner", which is taken from [this awesome spinkit repo](http://tobiasahlin.com/spinkit/), and the CSS placed in the `css/dashboard/loading.css` file (which is imported at the top of the `dashboard.css` file).

-Want to change it, simply replace the template and CSS!
+If you want to change it, simply replace the template and CSS!